cbpmanoel/mgin-back/README.md

 ### **FastAPI Backend**

-- **Automatic Documentation**: Interactive API documentation is available at `/docs` and `/redoc`.
+- **Automatic Documentation**: Interactive API documentation is available at `/docs` (Swagger) and `/redoc` (ReDoc).
-- **Data Validation**: Uses **Pydantic** models for request and response validation.
+- **Data Validation**: Built with **Pydantic** for validating request and response payloads.
-- **Modular Design**: Organized into routes, services, models, and utilities for maintainability.
+- **Modular Design**: Organized into distinct components like routes, services, models, and utilities for better maintainability.

 ### **MongoDB Integration**

-- Stores menu items, categories, and orders.
+- Stores data for menu items, categories, and orders.
-- Uses **Motor** for asynchronous database operations.
+- Uses **Motor** for seamless asynchronous database operations.
-- Initializes with sample data via [mongo-init.js](mongo-init.js) and [init-data.json](init-data.json).
+- Initializes sample data using [mongo-init.js](mongo-init.js) and [init-data.json](init-data.json).

 ### **API Functionality**

-The API provides the following core functionalities:
+The API supports the following core features:

 #### **Menu Management**
 - Retrieve the total number of menu items and categories.
-- Fetch a list of all categories or items within a specific category.
+- Fetch a list of all categories or specific items within a category.
-- Filter and search for menu items based on customizable criteria.
+- Filter and search for menu items based on custom criteria.
-- Retrieve detailed information about a specific menu item by its ID.
+- Retrieve detailed information for a specific menu item by its ID.

 #### **Order Management**

-- Create new orders with ease, supporting structured and validated order data.
+- Create new orders with structured, validated data.
-- Retrieve a list of all orders or fetch a specific order by its ID.
+- Fetch all orders or retrieve a specific order by its ID.

 #### **Image Handling**

-- Serve static images (e.g., JPG files) dynamically, allowing the kiosk to display product images seamlessly.
+- Serve static images dynamically for displaying product visuals in the kiosk interface.

 ## Application Structure